vimapk12/ViMAP/README.md

 ### NETLOGO
-1. [Download NetLogo version 5.1.0](https://ccl.northwestern.edu/netlogo/download.shtml) and open the .dmg disk image.
+1. [Download NetLogo version 5.1.0](https://ccl.northwestern.edu/netlogo/download.shtml) and open the DMG file.
 2. Drag the NetLogo 5.1.0 icon to your dock and/or to your Applications folder.
 You will be using it quite a bit during development.

 ### JAR FILES
-1. You need to obtain eight .jar files and add them in Eclipse as external libraries.
-Four of the jars are located in the NetLogo disk image file (.dmg) that you just downloaded.
+1. You need to obtain eight JAR files and add them in Eclipse as external libraries.
+Four of the JARs are located in the NetLogo disk image file (.dmg) that you just downloaded.
 They are:
   * NetLogo.jar
   * qtj.jar (extensions -> qtj)
   * bitmap.jar (extensions -> bitmap)
   * scala-library.jar (lib)
-2. The rest of the jar files can be found here:
+2. The rest of the JAR files can be found here:
   * [xstream-1.4.7.jar](http://xstream.codehaus.org/download.html) (click on Binary distribution to download)
   * [kxml2-2.3.0.jar](http://sourceforge.net/projects/kxml/files/kxml2/2.3.0/)
   * [junit-4.8.2.jar](http://mvnrepository.com/artifact/junit/junit/4.8.2) (click on "Download (Jar)")
   * [core-renderer.jar](http://code.google.com/p/flying-saucer/downloads/detail?name=flyingsaucer-R8.zip&can=2&q=)
 3. Once you have all of the JAR files, you must add them to your project.
-First, create a directory within your project to house the jar files.
-It is preferable to house them in the repository rather than on your Desktop.
+First, move the JAR files to a new directory in your Eclipse project.
-4. Select ViMAP folder in Eclipse
+4. Select the ViMAP folder in Eclipse.
   * Project -> Properties -> Java Build Path
   * Click on the "Libraries" tab, then click Add External JARs.
-  * Find and select each .jar and click "Open"
+  * Find and select each JAR and click "Open"

 ### FINAL STEPS